mrolle45/scopetools/scopetools/Sample.md

 Each item represents a single contiguous section of the text.
 Children of a node represent subsets of that section of text.
 Some node classes have attributes (which are not child items) showing the range of the text.

-foo [^Foo]
+This mostly[^Foo] describes the module [scopestest.py](scopestest.py).
+This is a standalone module, to be run separately as a script. foo [^Foo]